How to dispute a fine

 A court imposed fine is a fine that is ordered during sentencing at a court.
 This is normally ordered by a judge and may include reparation, where you are sentenced to pay money to the victim of a crime.
 An example of this would be a fine for Disorderly Behaviour.

-If you are not sure what type of fine you have, you can contact us through e-mail or call us on 0800 4 FINES.
+If you are not sure what type of fine you have, you can complete our e-mail form or call us on 0800 4 FINES.

 If your fine is a court imposed fine, you have 28 days from the day it was given in court to appeal that fine.
 In some situations, you may also have the right to request a rehearing of your case.
 If you have a court imposed fine and would like to dispute it, you will need to make an application in writing.
 These forms can be requested from your local district court.